Welcome Back!

 At ChildFund, we don’t believe that girls’ futures are set in stone at birth.
 Every girl should have the right to choose their own path, access education and live life on their own terms.

 Together, let’s empower girls and young women with the opportunities they need to succeed.
-If you would like to help girls in developing countries you can purchase a scholarship for a girl as a one-off donation or donate monthly to provide life-changing support.
+If you would like to help girls achieve their potential, you can provide life-changing support by donating monthly.

 Related Stories